vslio/universal-react-base/README.md

 - It assumes you have at least a basic understanding of how [React](https://facebook.github.io/react/docs/tutorial.html), [Redux](https://egghead.io/series/getting-started-with-redux) and [Immutable data structures](http://facebook.github.io/immutable-js/) work

 ##What's left to do
-- Add authentication and protected components
+- Add user authentication (that's what the form is there for) and restrict access to specific routes/components
-- Further improve the codebase (hopefully with contributions by the community)
+- Further improve the codebase (feel free to make suggestions, PRs etc)

 ##The stack
 - [x] Express & json-server